zalando/postgres-operator/docs/administrator.md

 used internally in K8s.

 The operator also support lazy updates of the Spilo image.
-That means the pod template of a PG cluster's stateful set is updated immediately with the new image, but no rolling upgrade follows.
-This feature saves you some downtime when you know pods are re-started after the update anyway, for instance due to the node rotation.
+That means the pod template of a PG cluster's stateful set is updated immediately with the new image, but no rolling update follows.
+This feature saves you a switchover - and hence downtime - when you know pods are re-started later anyway, for instance due to the node rotation.
+To force a rolling update, disable this mode by setting the `enable_lazy_image_upgrade` to `false` in the operator configuration and restart the operator pod.
+With the standard eager rolling updates the operator checks during Sync all pods run images specified in their respective statefulsets.
+The operator triggers a rolling upgrade fo PG clusters that violate this condition.

 ## Logical backups